Actor and Action Modular Network for Text-based Video Segmentation: Methodology

 \subsection{Model Learning with Joint Actor-Action Matching and Segmentation}

-During the model training, our AAMN enables joint learning for the actor-action matching and segmentation by minimizing the following combined loss function:
+During training, AAMN enables joint learning for the actor-action matching and segmentation by minimizing the following combined loss function:

 where $\lambda$ is a hyperparameter to balance the matching loss $L_{mat}$ and the segmentation loss $L_{seg}$.
-Assuming the ground truth of the actor is contained in the \emph{k-th} region proposal, then $L_{seg}$ will only be computed on the \emph{k-th} mask. $L_{seg}$ is the average binary cross-entropy loss which is defined as:
+Assuming the ground truth of the actor is contained in the \emph{k-th} region proposal of the (\emph{L+1})-th frame, then $L_{seg}$ will only be computed on the \emph{k}-th mask. $L_{seg}$ is the average binary cross-entropy loss which is defined as:

 where $h'$ and $w'$ are height and width of the feature map, respectively. $\eta$ is the binary ground-truth label, $\kappa$ is the predicted value of the segmentation mask.